Taoism > Articles

-Many mistakes are committed by those who approach the term "tao" trying to explain it to us.
-Let me show you some.
+Many mistakes are committed by those who approach the term "tao" with the intent to explain it to common public.
+Let me show you two.
 Quote:

 The Tao's definition always slips around words because how we see life is also constantly shifting.
 This means the Tao is both indefinable and yet by living our life fully we can then discover our own Personal Tao…(From a Personal Tao site).

 The first mistake is to think that the Tao can not be defined, that it "slips around words".